 If the cameras are located further than the provided cables permit (about 60 feet), the installer can fabricate his own cables.
 The system will support cables lengths up to 300 feet without having to use Ethernet extenders.
 One of our cameras required that we fabricate a 150-foot cable.

-The cameras mount exactly the way other video cameras do.
+The cameras mount exactly as the way other video cameras do.
 They have a wide angle view, and produce excellent images on VGA monitor.
 A better image is produced if a HD monitor is used.
 Integral IR LEDS (Infrared Light emitting Diodes) enable the camera to produce images in total darkness.

 Programming and configuration is Wizard driven; the product manual is clearly written and comprehensive; and Internet and 24/7 telephone tech support are available if you get bogged down.